-If you enjoy working with computers, are good at analyzing information and paying attention to details and consider troubleshooting technical issues an interesting challenge instead of a frustrating problem, a career in computer programming could be for you.
+If you enjoy working with computers, are good at analyzing information and paying attention to details, and consider troubleshooting technical issues an interesting challenge instead of a frustrating problem, a career in computer programming could be for you.
 Computer programmers write the codes that tell computers what to do.
-Their work creates the operating systems that allow computers to run, the applications that cause them to complete tasks and the games that amuse and entertain users.
-Without skilled computer programmers, we wouldn’t have the smartphones, tablets or user-friendly Internet we know today.
-If computer programming sounds like a career for you, a bachelor’s degree in computer science is the place to start.
+Their work creates the operating systems that allow computers to run, the applications that allow them to complete tasks, and the games that amuse and entertain users.
+Without skilled computer programmers, we wouldn’t have the smartphones, tablets, or other user-friendly devices we use today.
+If computer programming sounds like a good career for you, acquiring a bachelor’s degree in computer science is the place to start.

 What Is a Computer Programmer?

 By now, most people understand that computers and software programs need code in order to work.
 So, what is code?
 Computer code is a type of language that computers understand.
 For example, some common computer languages are Python and C++.

 Computer programmers understand computer languages.
 In other words, they understand how to write the code that operates the software in question.
 The computer programmer is important because most people who use computers don’t read and write code.
 But the process isn’t as simplistic as it sounds.
 Users of computer apps, software, and websites understand how to operate the user interface.
 This is often visual in nature.
 However, the user interface would not work if the computer programmer had not written the code to make it work.